rbowsley/lamplighthelp/source/31-1-0_Steps_to_created_a_campaign.markdown

 (not while logged in to Lamplight) you'll see contact details, the questions from your Question Set, and equalities fields.

-When {{Recruiter_applicant}}s save an application they'll receive an email with a URL which they can return to any time until the closing date of the campaign to update their responses.
+When applicants save an application they'll receive an email with a URL which they can return to any time until the closing date of the campaign to update their responses.

 ### 7. Shortlist after the closing date